craftingcity/The-Known-World/Notes on the Multiverse/The Alaturmenian/Big Lore/Timeline.md

 Many Eladrin jumped upon the opportunity, and formed a new kind, the Elves.
 For ten years they raised them, and promised them a new land.

 date: 00000TBT~AF
-title: [[All-Father Annam]] and [[Tetrimoc]] battle to the death.
+title: [[All-Father Annam]] and the [[Immortal Dragons]] battle to the death.
 content:

 The contention between the All-Father and the Immortal Dragons became too much.
 War broke, and throughout the Planes, the Immortal Dragons flocked to [[The Tower of Limbo]], above which, they challanged [[All-Father Annam]] to a seiries of duels.

 After years of battle, as immovable objects met unstoppable force, all the Immortal Dragons but [[Tetrimoc]] fell to the [[All-Father Annam]].
 As the final Immortal Dragon took his battle stance, the greatest Titan of the multiverse stumbled.

 Tetrimoc ripped open Annam's chest, breaking his ribcage to it's marrow, rendering his flesh and organs disconnected from his form.
-In a brilliant death, the [[All-Father Annam]] grasped [[Tetrimoc]] and shoved him into his now-destroyed torso, and expelled all his effort and energy, and died.
+In a death-throe, the [[All-Father Annam]] grasped [[Tetrimoc]] and shoved him into his now-destroyed torso, expelled all his effort and energy, and died.

 At the center of the multiverse, [[Alaturmen]] formed.
 ```